Frequently Asked Questions

 I will happily respond to emails at cbassdesign@gmail.com or to direct messages sent to my Instagram page @tenderfoot.studio.

-How do you price custom pieces?
+How do you price your pieces?

 Do you perform jewelry repairs?